The Trusted Choice for Vascular Care™ Los Angeles San Diego Inland Empire

 Lipiodol flushing of fallopian tubes offers various benefits in the evaluation and treatment of female infertility.
 It serves as a reliable diagnostic tool, provides therapeutic effects by restoring tubal patency, and enhances fertility rates.
 The procedure not only offers psychological reassurance but also proves to be cost-effective compared to more invasive interventions.
 Furthermore, Lipiodol flushing can be a valuable adjuvant to ART procedures.
 Overall, Lipiodol flushing with its diagnostic and therapeutic advantages has the potential to improve the chances of conception and assist couples in their journey towards parenthood.

-Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego, depending on the doctor’s availability.
+Appointments are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego, depending on the doctor’s availability.
 Contact Us Today.
 Why should you choose us?
 Read here.

 References: